IAmKio/No-Login-Button/README.md

 * (optional: assumes window.self) POST_to - specify where the Ajax request with the username and password should be POSTed to be checked
 * (optional: assumes window.self) logged_in_url - if the server returns a message, preferably "1", this indicates that the username and password were correct and a session was created.
 Now where does the browser go?
 Specify it here.
 * (optional: assumes "activity") activity - specify the ID of a small, unobtrusive, light 'loading' icon or text.
 As checks are being made against the server, the plugin will fade in and out the element ID that you specify here.
 This is useful for slow connections, and provides feedback for users unfamiliar with this technique.
 * (optional: set at 0) fade_out_login - this will simply fade out the login box when the credentials are correct before directing the browser to logged_in_page.
 Use 1 for the fade out animation, 0 for no fade out animation.
+This looks nice for sites that use a whole page for a login box (see: http://demo.nologinbutton.com/        " the demo").

 As you probably noticed, you don't have to specify any of the parameters above... but the chances are that the plugin will not integrate very well out the box.
 You *probably will* have to add a few parameters to get it working.